We may earn affiliate commissions for the recommended products. Learn more.

 SSTP (Secure Socket Tunneling Protocol) is a way to create a secure connection between your computer and another computer over the internet.
 It uses a special type of encryption called SSL/TLS, which is the same technology that keeps your online shopping and banking secure.
 There’s also the HTTPS port, which is normally used for secure websites, so it can often get through firewalls and other network restrictions.

-SSTP is built into Windows computers, so it's easy to use if you have a Windows computer.
+SSTP is built into Windows computers, so it's easy to use if you have one.
 It makes sure that your connection is private and secure, so nobody can eavesdrop on your data or tamper with it.

 IKEv2